 We based ourselves at the Wyndham Hotel in Merida for 4 days and travelled to Chichen Itza on the morning of the 3rd day.

-It was February, winter season, the busiest time in Mexico to visit Mayan Ruins.
+It was February, the winter season, the busiest time in Mexico to visit Mayan Ruins.

 Unfortunately, when we visited the Mayan site of Tulum we didn’t hire a guide and we missed out on a whole lot of good information on this major ‘tourist attraction’.
 We learned our lesson there.
 These days we always hire a guide.

-We headed off for lunch near Izamal at the Zamna Restaurant prior to visiting the ‘yellow city’ as Izamal is known as.
+We headed off for lunch near Izamal at the Zamna Restaurant prior to visiting the ‘yellow city’ as Izamal is known.
 It was a full day and we were exhausted by the time we returned back to the Wyndham Hotel in Merida.

 Night Only